 The success of the London Marathon has enabled London Marathon Events Ltd to stage world-class mass participation events in London, Surrey and Northamptonshire.

-London Marathon Events Ltd now organises the Virgin Money London Marathon, the adidas Silverstone Half Marathon, the Vitality Westminster Mile, the Standard Chartered Great City Race, Prudential RideLondon (as the majority shareholder of the London & Surrey Cycling Partnership) and Swim Serpentine.
+London Marathon Events Ltd now organises the Virgin Money London Marathon, The Big Half, the Vitality Westminster Mile, the Standard Chartered Great City Race, Prudential RideLondon (as the majority shareholder of the London & Surrey Cycling Partnership) and Swim Serpentine.

 After costs, 100 per cent of the surplus is gifted to The London Marathon Charitable Trust which then awards grants to recreational projects in London and other areas where London Marathon Events Limited events are staged – including London, South Northamptonshire and Surrey.